TheShadowProgramming/All-projects-web-practice/linux-CLI-commands-git-errors/linux-keyboard-shortcuts.md

 - cltr + D on a word to edit it and then cltr + D again to select all the words of that sort
 - auto-rename-tag to automatically rename the closing tag when we're editing the opening tag
 - alt + upwards arrow to bring the line upwards/and the same for downwards
-- alt + shift + upwards/downwards to copy the line upwards or downwards
+- alt + shift + upwards/downwards to get multiple cursors on the same place in multiple lines
+- shift + alt + upward arrow or downward arrow to paste the stuff that you selected just now
 - cltr + L to highlight the line and move the cursor below the given line, and then cltr + / to comment it out in the given format jis bhi format me it is supposed to be commented
 - cltr + shift + E to come back to file explorer
 - cltr + shift + G to come back to vcs (git github basically)